AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-advanced.md

 ## Grace mode

 Grace mode enables Varnish to keep an object in [cache](https://glossary.magento.com/cache) beyond its TTL value.
 Varnish can then serve the expired (stale) content while it fetches a new version.
 This improves the flow of traffic and decreases load times.
-It's used in the following situations:
+It is used in the following situations:

 *  When the Magento backend is healthy, but a request is taking longer than normal
 *  When the Magento backend is not healthy.